 The 'fixture' subparameters specify the loading conditions under which the waveform is taken.
 The R_dut, C_dut, and L_dut subparameters are analogous to the package parameters R_pkg, C_pkg, and L_pkg and are used if the waveform includes the effects of pin inductance/capacitance.
-Figure 15 shows the interconnection of these elements.
+The diagram below shows the interconnection of these elements.